gonzex/test_abidocs/doc/tutorials/eph.md

 This lesson should take about 1 hour.

-  * 1 Calculation of the ground state and phonon structure of fcc Al.
+## 1 Calculation of the ground state and phonon structure of fcc Al
-  * 2 Merging of the 2DTE DDB files using MRGDDB.
-  * 3 Merging of the electron-phonon matrix elements using MRGGKK.
-  * 4 Basic ANADDB calculation of electron-phonon quantities.
-  * 5 Convergence tests of the integration techniques.
-  * 6 Transport quantities within Boltzmann theory.

-* * *

-### **1\.
-Calculation of the ground state and phonon structure of fcc Al.**

-###

 _Before beginning, you might consider making a different subdirectory to work in.
 Why not create "Work_eph" in ~abinit/tests/tutorespfn/Input ? _

-It is presumed that the user has already followed the Tutorials [RF1](lesson_rf1.html) and [RF2](lesson_rf2.html), and understands the calculation of ground state and response function (phonon) properties with ABINIT.
+It is presumed that the user has already followed the Tutorials [RF1](lesson_rf1.html) and [RF2](lesson_rf2.html), and understands the calculation of ground state and response (phonon using density-functional perturbation theory (DFPT)) properties with ABINIT.

 The file ~abinit/tests/tutorespfn/Input/teph_1.files lists the file names and root names for the first run (GS+perturbations).
 You can copy it to the